estebangarcia21/gdc-website/README.md

 ## TODO

 - Migrate back-end to React's ContextAPI to save on deployment costs
+- Improve the styling of the images in the Homepage to be more responsive (position based on window width)
 - ~~Change app to be designed mobile-first and incorpate responsive web design / DRY techniques~~
 - ~~Switch animation library to Framer Motion (from React Spring)~~